thcathy/id3-charset-converter/README.md

 ## Note ##
 This is a personal project by [Timmy Wong](https://github.com/thcathy).
 The project is adopted TDD with code coverage almost 100%.

-Feel free to contact me if you want any new feature or bug fixing.
+Feel free to contact thcathy@gmail.com if you want any new feature or bug fixing.